creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-10-self-explaining-neural-networks.md

 ## Datasets used

-[Introduce/show examples of datasets]

 - MNIST & CIFAR10
+  - Images classification
-  32x32 & 32x32x3 images
+  - 32x32 & 32x32x3
-  Original datasets with standard mean and variance normalization, using 10% of the training split for validation
-- Several benchmark datasets from UCI (Diabetes, Wine, Heart, ...)
+- Several datasets from UCI Machine Learning Repository
-  Using (80%, 10%, 10%) train, validation and test splits, with standard mean and variance scaling on all datasets
+  - Regression, classification, segmentation tasks
+  - Data types are numerical, categories, images, ...
 - Propublica's COMPAS Recidivism Risk Score
-  Filtered out inconsistent examples and rescaled ordinal variable `Number_of_priors` to range [0, 1]
+  - COMPAS is a closed-source model used by USA DoJ to evaluate probability of recidivism
+  - Dataset consists of results from the score, often used to evaluate fairness of predictive algorithms

 ## Architectures details and accuracy results